Brand Strategy & Positioning

 As the home environment becomes the workspace, it may be effortless for work-related tasks and responsibilities to spill over into the time supposedly reserved for personal activities and relaxation.

-However, a healthy balance between work and personal life is necessary because this is about keeping remote workers engaged and productive while steering clear of the debilitating effects of burnout.
+However, a healthy balance between work and personal life is necessary, as it is crucial for keeping remote workers engaged and productive while avoiding the debilitating effects of burnout.

 The discussion of time off goes far beyond promoting the idea that taking time off from work is acceptable.